arescrimson/LytroOld/README.md

 <img src="https://github.com/arescrimson/Lytro/blob/master/img/newbanner.jpg" alt="" width="1500" height="200">
 </div>

-<p align="center">Discord.js based discord bot for anime/manga information.</p>
+<p align="center"> Discord.js based discord bot for anime/manga information.</p>

 <!-- PROJECT ABOUT !-->
 ## About

 Currently features commands for anime and manga.
-Currently planning to expand to include more API integration, as well as embed and streaming information support.
+Currently planning to expand to include more APIs, as well as embed and streaming information support.
 Permanent hosting support also on the way.

 Now supports title caching; any command with an **[anime name]** identifier will stay within the searched title directory.
 Commands pertaining to that directory can be entered without the **[anime name]**.